 Celebrating 25 years!

-We look forward to seeing you all between 30 October and 3 November 2019 to celebrate the Salon du Chocolat’s 25th birthday!
+You were many between 30 October and 3 November 2019 to celebrate the Salon du Chocolat’s 25th birthday!

 But do you know how the Salon du Chocolat was born?